reini-1/arduino-mqtt-switch/README.md

 # arduino-smart-switch

-Arduino actor for latching switches (Stromstoßschalter) with webserver and mqtt
+Arduino actor for latching/impulse switches (Stromstoßschalter) with webserver and mqtt

 ## Code formating